vinci1it2000/schedula/README.rst

     of the *all-in-one* distribution-archive.

-To setup the input and run the simulator follow these instructions:

 1. Choose a folder where you will run *co2mpas* and create the *input* and *output* data-folders
-   (ignore this step if this is not the first time you run the model):

    .. code-block:: bash